manav1411/media_server/README.md

 sudo systemctl restart jackett          # Torrent indexer on port 9117 sudo systemctl restart qbittorrent-nox  # Torrent client on port 8080
 ```
-`SSH`-ing into your server is reccomended.
+Modify the .env.example file to modify env variables. `SSH`-ing into your server is recomended.

 ### Usage
 - Visit https://home.yourdomain.com
 - Log in via Cloudflare Access
 - Search or request movies from the homepage
-- Click a movie poster to stream with subtitles and resume playback support
+- Click a poster to stream with subtitles and resume playback support
 - Track download and playback progress in real time